 Cotton Belt Depot Museum

-The Liberty Theater, 103 E. Erwin, downtown Tyler before restoration (right) and re-use.
+Shown to the right is The Liberty Theater, 103 E. Erwin, downtown Tyler before restoration (right) and re-use.

 The Liberty is once again home to memory-making events and entertainment after it was converted into Liberty Hall and re-opened in September 2011.